QualiSystems/devguide_source/_orchestration/9.0.0/the-oob-orchestration.md

 ### Save and Restore Orchestration

 *Note that these orchestration scripts apply to customers who have purchased the **Save and Restore** paid add-on.
-For details about Save and Restore, see <a href="http://help.quali.com/Online%20Help/8.4/CloudShell/Content/CSP/LAB-MNG/Sndbx-Sv-Rstr-Ovrvw.htm" target="_blank">Sandbox Save and Restore Overview</a>.
 Contact your account manager to obtain a license.*

 Starting with CloudShell 9.0, Save and Restore scripts are provided to support the capability to save and restore sandboxes.
 They reside in a python package called *cloudshell-orch-core*.
 The OOB default blueprint template includes these orchestration scripts and a reference to the *cloudshell-orch-core* package (required by these scripts) using the requirements.txt mechanism.
 Here is the implementation of the OOB Save script: